metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 (note an illustration would be good here)
 Additionally an alias[link to section about aliases] should also be added to the author entity.<br>
 Examples:<br>
-[Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5) has aliases and is credited as, Richard Bachman and Beryl Evans [^2]
+[Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5) has aliases and is credited as, Richard Bachman and Beryl Evans

 ### What about people who have not written anything?
 Someone who never wrote anything, but about whom several biographies have been written, for example, can be added to BookBrainz.
 Another relevant metric is if they link 2 or more Author entities. [^3] These non-writer people can be to be added as <u>Authors</u>, despite not having written anything themselves.

-Additionally, there are many other roles an "Author"(entity)" can have in BookBrainz: Photographer, penciller, translator, illustrator, and so on (see section below)
+Additionally, there are many other roles an "Author (entity)" can have in BookBrainz: Photographer, penciller, translator, illustrator, and so on (see section below)

 ## What if a Work doesn't *have* a known author?
 There are special-purpose authors for these specific cases: